 Thus, the technology of blockchain is based upon the following main principles[iii].

 The cryptocurrency created by a blockchain is kept in special electronic wallets.
 The process of getting a currency is called mining.
 The process is available to everyone.
 Anyone can begin searching for cryptocurrencies.
-Only a special security software program must be installed in a computer.
+Only a special security software program needs to be installed on a computer.

-In case of wide use, cryptocurrencies can bring significant changes into the financial system.
-Due to the implementation of this innovation the transactions will become rather easy, their fees will be reduced, and the time spent on them will be shortened, as well.
-Though Eugene Kaspersky thinks that the cryptocurrencies will work well only00 yearsvi.
+In case of wide use, cryptocurrencies can bring significant changes to the financial system.
+Due to the implementation of this innovation, the transactions will become quite easy, their fees will be reduced, and the time spent on them will be shortened, as well.
+Nevertheless, Eugene Kaspersky thinks that cryptocurrencies will work well only after 300 yearsvi.

-One of the advantages of the cryptocurrencies, as it has been mentioned, is the low price of transaction.
-Those transactions imply rather low fees, comprising 0-1% of the transaction.
-For comparison we can mention that in case of online payment systems the above mentioned fee comprises 2-4% of the money transacted, and in case of using the services of money transfer companies – 8-9%.
+One of the advantages of cryptocurrencies, as was mentioned, is the low price of transactions.
+Those transactions imply rather low fees, comprising 0-1% of the money transacted.
+For the comparison, we can mention that in the case of online payment systems, the above-mentioned fee comprises 2-4% of the money transacted, and in the case of using the services of money transfer companies – 8-9%.

-The transactions of virtual cryptocyrrency take place faster than those of real ones.
-In case of the bitcoins the deal may last 10-60 minutes.
-We should also mention that payment by cryptocurrencies is made twenty-four-hour, without any time restrictions.
+The transactions of virtual cryptocurrency take place faster than those of real ones.
+In the case of bitcoins, the transaction may last from 10 to 60 minutes.
+We should also mention that cryptocurrency payments are made twenty-four-hour, without any time restrictions.

-Another advantage is the controllable risk of the inflation.
-Unlike the cryptocurrencies, the real currencies are greatly influenced by the governments and central banks, which can also influence the money supply.
-In case of virtual currencies inflation may occur when in a given condition of fixed supply some cases of decrease of demand or growth of the supply of the offered bitcoin are observed.
+Another advantage is the controllable risk of inflation.
+Unlike cryptocurrencies, real currencies are greatly influenced by governments and central banks, which can also influence the money supply.
+In the case of virtual currencies, inflation may occur when, in a given condition of fixed supply, some cases of decrease of demand or growth of the supply of the offered bitcoin are observed.

-Perhaps one of the greatest advantages is the fact that the deals do not require personal data.
-A bitcoin user may protect their money via encryption.
-Unlike the other means of payment, hidden charge of money by traders is not a possibility.
+Perhaps one of the greatest advantages is the fact that the transactions do not require personal data.
+A bitcoin user may protect his money via encryption.
+Unlike other means of payment, a hidden charge of money by traders is not possible.

-- The prices canhanged dastically, and those changes are impossible to predict.
+- The prices can change drastically, and those changes are impossible to predict.

 |From January to October, 2017||During last 12 months||Average annual change since 2013|

-The change in the price of the cryptocurrencies in comparison with the change in the prices of the American S&P index fund and the price of gold
+The change in the price of cryptocurrencies in comparison with the change in the prices of the American S&P index fund and the price of gold [vii][viii]

-- As there is no control, the cryptocurrencies can be used for criminal purposes, such as money laundering, tax evasion, frauds like Ponzi scheme.
+2․ As there is no control, the cryptocurrencies can be used for criminal purposes, such as money laundering, tax evasion, and frauds like Ponzi scheme.
 Ponzi scheme is a fraudulent investment operation: the investors are promised high returns in low-risk conditions.
-Because of the lack of control, many can fall into the “trap”.
+Because of the lack of control, many can fall into the “trap.”

-- As any currency, bitcoin is also naturally attractive for thieves.
-Some cases, though few, have been recorded anyway.
-In 2011 one of the users announced that 25000 bitcoins had been stolen from his “wallet”.
-And in 2015 it became known that 50000 bitcoins, nearly 230000 US dollars, had been stolen from the Webhost Company.
+5․ Like any currency, bitcoin is also naturally attractive for thieves.
+Though few, some cases have been recorded anyway.
+In 2011, one of the users announced that 25000 bitcoins had been stolen from his “wallet.”
+And in 2015, it became known that 50000 bitcoins, nearly 230000 US dollars, had been stolen from the Webhost Company.

-The Central Bank in Armenia exhorts to abstain from the usage of cryptocurrencies, until the introduction of respective regulations[viii].
+The Central Bank in Armenia exhorts to abstain from the usage of cryptocurrencies until the introduction of respective regulations[ix].

-In the Russian Federation they work on introducing of specific mechanisms of control.
-The President of the Russian Federation states that the creation of the specific mechanisms of control is essential for minimizing tax evasion, dirty money laundering, funding of terrorism and counterfeit.
+In the Russian Federation, they work on introducing specific mechanisms of control.
+The President of the Russian Federation states that the creation of specific mechanisms of control is essential for minimizing tax evasion, dirty money laundering, funding of terrorism and counterfeit.
 It is a grave danger in a state of absence of control.

-The President of the European Central Bank Mario Draghi has announced that only one currency can be circulated in the Eurozone, and the Eurozone countries cannot issue national currencies [ix].
+The President of the European Central Bank, Mario Draghi, has announced that only one currency can be circulated in the Eurozone, and the Eurozone countries cannot issue national currencies [x].

-But, in Japan, for instance, bitcoin and the other cryptocurrencies are officially considered means of payment.
+But in Japan, for instance, bitcoin and other cryptocurrencies are officially considered means of payment.

 We should mention that virtual currencies, including bitcoin, are not considered electronic money in Armenia.